bochen-sysnet/bochen-sysnet.github.io/_pages/about.md

 This is Bo Chen, a postdoc at University of Illinois at Urbana-Champaign (UIUC) working with Prof. Klara Nahrstedt.
 I obtained my Ph.D. in computer science at UIUC in 2022, advised by Prof. Klara Nahrstedt.
 Before coming to UIUC, I got my B.E. degree from Shanghai Jiao Tong University (SJTU), under the supervision of Prof. Xinbing Wang.

-Immersive computing enhances human perception by delivering remote data and analyzing it to create richer, more interactive experiences.
-Recent advancements in Artificial Intelligence (AI) (*i.e.*, neural representations and large models) introduce both opportunities and challenges to immersive computing.
-On the one hand: 1.Neural representations (*e.g.*, neural radiance fields and neural codecs) greatly advance data delivery with better compactness and photo-realism.
-2. Large models (*e.g.*, large language models) boost data analytics with the ability to correlate spatial-temporal and multimodal content.
-On the other hand, AI's training and inference demand unprecedented volumes of data to be collected, transmitted, and processed.
-Under a real-world setting with limited bandwidth, resource-constrained devices, or hazardous environments, AI-integrated immersive computing systems may fail to meet system requirements (*e.g.*, latency and frame rate).
-Even if they reduce the AI workload via system optimizations that downsample data or sparsify AI models, they inevitably sacrifice AI performance (*e.g.*, accuracy) by ignoring **the complex impact of system optimizations on AI models**.
+The Metaverse integrates augmented reality (AR), virtual reality (VR), and the internet to create a shared, immersive, and interactive environment, enabling a wide specturm of applications.
+Despite the hype about the Metaverse, it has never become a reality.
+I uncover three main obstacles faced by existing immersive computing systems: (1) the exploding amount of data brought by a large virtual world, (2) the disturbing artifacts produced by existing 3D modeling techniques, and (3) the unreliable real-world environments.

-My research advocates **AI-system co-design**, an approach that resolves the complex impact of system optimizations on AI models with two core principles:
+To overcome these obstacles, my research advocates AI-system co-design, an approach with two core principles:

+1. **System-for-AI Optimization**: *Identifying and employing advanced Artificial Intelligence (AI) techniques to transcend the limitation of traditional immersive computing systems*.
-1. **System-for-AI Optimization**: *Employing system optimization techniques in software and hardware to manage data flow and computing loads while preserving AI performance*.
+2. **AI-for-System Customization**: *Customizing traditional system optimization techniques to tackle AI-induced system challenges and improve AI performance*.
-2. **AI-for-System Customization**: *Customizing AI components, including neural network architecture, training processes, and inference pipelines, to mitigate the impact of system optimizations, ensuring satisfactory Quality of Experience (QoE) and accuracy of the system*.

-Guided by these principles, my research agenda bridges the gap between AI-integrated immersive computing systems and the real world with three key contributions: Bandwidth Efficiency, Computation Scaling, and Hazard Resilience**
+Guided by these principles, my research bridges the gap between current immersive computing systems and the Metaverse, advancing Bandwidth Efficiency, Photo-realism, and Reliability.

 **Research Interests: Networking, operating systems, immersive/visual/spatial computing, and mobile computing.**